petermuladi/property-brokers-api/README.md

 ## 🖥Property Brokers Rest Api with Laravel

-#### This is the official documentation for the Property Brokers API, which provides endpoints for managing properties and brokers (only backend) .
+#### Property Brokers API, which provides endpoints for managing properties and brokers (only backend) .

 ## Technologies